phansch/philhansch.net/_posts/2019-02-18-onehundred_rust_prs.md

 For the reasons mentioned at the beginning, I will absolutely continue working on Clippy and focus on improving its reliability.
-I am currently reworking the contribution guidelines to lower the bar of entry for new contributors and then want to get back to fixing bugs.
+I am currently reworking the contribution guidelines to lower the bar of entry for new contributors and then want to get back to fixing bugs and crashes.

 However, I also want to improve my fundamentals.
 To do that, I'm expanding my Anki card collection to be able to recall more from memory and going through TRPL a second time.

+On to the next hundred contributions!

 [2340]: https://github.com/rust-lang/rust-clippy/pull/2340
 [2733]: https://github.com/rust-lang/rust-clippy/pull/2733